garrandall/popular-music-data/tracks/got-a-hold-on-me-christine-mcvie.md

 And I smile
 Whenever you're around

-Ooh
+Oh
 And I've got a feeling
 It'll work out right
 Can't stop thinking about you
 Every day and night

-Ooh, I got a love
+Oh, I got a love
 (I got somebody)
 This love
 (Got a hold on me)